akka/akka/akka-docs/rst/scala/persistence.rst

 Recovery
 --------

-Initial recovery of views works in the very same way as for a persistent actor (i.e. by sending a ``Recover`` message to self).
+Initial recovery of persistent views works in the very same way as for a persistent actor (i.e. by sending a ``Recover`` message to self).
 The maximum number of replayed messages during initial recovery is determined by ``autoUpdateReplayMax``.
 Further possibilities to customize initial recovery are explained in section :ref:`recovery`.